Ken Blackwell: Political career

-Ohio Secretary of State
+Ohio secretary of state

 Involvement in the 2004 U.S. presidential election

-As Secretary of State of a hotly contested swing state, Blackwell played a prominent role in the 2004 national election.
+As Secretary of State of a swing state, Blackwell played a prominent role in the 2004 United States elections.
 He held the position of Chief Elections Officer, overseeing Ohio's elections process.

-In testifying to Congress in 2005 about the conduct of the 2004 election in Ohio, Blackwell said that every Republican holder of statewide office in Ohio had been named as an honorary "co-chair" of the 2004 Bush campaign, that the position carried no responsibilities, and that previous Ohio Secretaries of State from both parties had held similar honorary positions.
+He was named as an honorary co-chair of the 2004 Bush campaign, a position that carried no responsibilities, and one that previous Ohio Secretaries of State from both parties had held.

-Prior to the 2004 presidential election, Blackwell had announced he would enforce an Ohio State election law decreeing that any person who appeared at a polling place to vote but whose registration could not be confirmed would be given only a provisional ballot; if it were later determined that the person had attempted to vote in the wrong precinct, then their provisional ballot would not be counted.
+Prior to the 2004 presidential election, Blackwell had announced he would enforce existing Ohio State election law decreeing that any person who appeared at a polling place to vote but whose registration could not be confirmed would be given only a provisional ballot; if it were later determined that the person had attempted to vote in the wrong precinct, then their provisional ballot would not be counted.
 He directed poll workers to refuse to distribute provisional ballots unless they were satisfied as to the voter's residence.
-The Democratic party filed a lawsuit claiming that the policy was "intended to disenfranchise minority voters" and in violation of federal election law, specifically section 302 of the Help America Vote Act (HAVA).
+The Democratic party filed a lawsuit claiming that the policy was in violation of federal election law, specifically section 302 of the Help America Vote Act (HAVA).

-On October 21, 2004, U.S. District Court Judge James G. Carr issued an order rejecting Blackwell's policy.
-Blackwell said that he would go to jail rather than comply.
+On October 21, 2004, U.S. district court judge James G. Carr issued an order rejecting Blackwell's policy.
 Blackwell appealed the decision to the United States Court of Appeals for the Sixth Circuit.
 On October 26, 2004, the Court of Appeals unanimously affirmed in part and reversed in part.

-The court agreed with the plaintiffs and the District Court that Blackwell's directive violated HAVA to the extent that it empowered poll workers to withhold a provisional ballot based on their "on-the-spot determination at the polling place."
-The court ruled that if a subsequent review concluded that the voter was not entitled to vote in that precinct, then the provisional ballot would not be counted. (pdf) (pdf) In accordance with the Court of Appeals ruling, provisional ballots cast in the wrong precincts were not counted in Ohio's 2004 elections.